What is a bad or poor credit rating?

 You can check your credit score and report with any of the three credit reference agencies – Experian, Equifax and Callcredit.
 Because you have a legal right to see what information companies hold, you can access a one-off report online or request your Statutory report to be posted to you.

-There’s no universal credit score, so if possible check with all three of the main credit reference agencies, or find out which agency your potential lender uses and check with them first.
+There’s no universal credit score in the UK, so if possible check with all three of the main credit reference agencies, or find out which agency your potential lender uses and check with them first.

 Getting your credit score is like peeking behind the scenes at what lenders know about you.
 Any potential problems can be spotted before you make a credit application and, with the right financial know-how, tackled early.
 This includes checking for signs of fraudulent activity, such as unauthorised loans and applications in your name, to make sure they aren’t hurting your score.